 While this step might seem like the final step of keyword research, it’s not!
 Think of these first 3 steps as a brainstorming session.
 Ultimately, you want a starting point of what you think online consumers are searching for and what you want to rank for.

 Bonus Tip: Another important thing to note is that you need to consider the user intent behind the keyword.
 The keywords you place on your website should intend to solve a consumer’s problem rather than just live on the page to help your site rank in searches.
 Keywords can have many different meanings, so you need to understand the intent behind them as well.

 Use Keyword Research Tools

 Now that you have your list of general topics, specific sub-topic breakdowns, and you’ve considered the intent behind the keywords, it’s time to utilise a keyword research tool to your advantage.
 At Higher Ranking, we recommend using Google’s free Keyword Planner tool.
 When using Google Keyword Planner (or any that you choose), you will want to focus on average monthly searches and the competition level.
-The best practice for keywords is to find keywords that are low to medium in competition while having a decent amount of search volume.
+The best practice for keywords research basics is to find keywords that are low to medium in competition while having a decent amount of search volume.
 If you have a long list of keywords that you want to rank for, Keyword Planner can help you cut down on some of the keywords that aren’t ranking well.
 Google offers forecasts and historical metrics as well.
 This allows you to see what has worked in the past and what’s to come in the future.